Florida man who requested ballot for dead wife: ‘I feel like I haven’t done anything wrong’

-MANATEE COUNTY, F.L.
-(WFLA) — A Florida man is being accused of voter fraud after authorities say he requested a mail-in ballot for his wife who died two years ago.
+MANATEE COUNTY, Fla.
+(NewsNation Now) — A Florida man is being accused of voter fraud after authorities say he requested a mail-in ballot for his wife who died two years ago.

 On Friday, Larry Wiggins spoke exclusively to NewsNation affiliate WFLA after he was released from Manatee County Jail.

-“I heard so much about ballots being sent in and people just having found them in different places,” Wiggins said.
+“I heard so much about ballots being sent in and people just having found them in different places,” said Wiggins.
 “I feel like I haven’t done anything wrong.”

 The 62 year-old said he was just testing Florida’s voting system.